 How to decrease your high?

-Taking in too much cannabis is not pleasant.
-Going over your limit can make you feel anxious, paranoid, nauseous, and just plain awful.
+It can be tricky for newer weed users to learn to hone in their high.
+Sometimes a group of friends can get a little too excited and try for an amount that is unusual for them.
+If you have ever gone over your limit you know very well that it can make you feel anxious, paranoid, and even nauseous.
 Luckily, we have found at least 11 proven ways you can counteract the effects of cannabis in order to decrease the length of your high.

 How long does weed stay in your system?

-How long you stay high and how long weed stays in your system are two very different things.
-As drug tests are looking for THC metabolites, it can take upwards of a month for the compounds to completely leave your system, depending on body mass index (BMI), metabolism, frequency of use, the potency of the product, and genetics.
+The length of your high and how long THC stays in your system are two completely different things.
+Drug tests are looking for THC metabolites, which can take up to a month for the compounds to completely leave your system.
+The specific length of time depends entirely on each person.
+Such variables include:

-Weed is detectable in urine for the following amounts of time after last use:
+THC is detectable in urine for the following amounts of days after last use:

 - Chronic users (daily): 10 to 15 days